 Therefore, his non-use of a silencer wasn’t prevented by the law and if he had used a silencer it would’ve been irrelevant.
 Why the push to politicize an event to ban such an irrelevant item?
 Because of the emotional reaction many have to the thought of silencers.

 Back to the muffler analogy.
 What if a car with a loud exhaust was used as a getaway car from a bank robbery?
 Should we rejoice that the criminals didn’t drive a quieter car to easier escape the police?
 Should we ban mufflers all together?
 After all, I’m sure we can all imagine some crime that was easier to commit without an obnoxiously loud car.

 It is inappropriate to blame any inanimate object for the degree of harm.
 This is not to say that a real firearm doesn’t have the capability to cause more damage than a squirt-gun – of course it does.

 However, varying the degree of harm possible caused by a murderer due to the tool used is absurd.
 For example, let’s see how that line of reasoning fails:

-- If he would have had pressure cooker bombs (like the Boston marathon bombing), then the casualty count would surely have been worse.
+- If he had used pressure cooker bombs (like the Boston marathon bombing), then the casualty count would surely have been worse.

-- If he would have used a box cutter to hijack a plane (like what happened on the 9/11 terrorist attacks), then the casualty count surely would have been worse.
+- If he had used a box cutter to hijack a plane (like what happened on the 9/11 terrorist attacks), then the casualty count surely would have been worse.

 In neither of those cases do we call for a ban on pressure cookers, box cutters, or trucks.
 Why?
 They were merely the tools used by mad men.
 To place blame on the tool is inappropriate.